marwahaha/Designs/README.md

 and for example a unit 1 unit tall, 2 units wide and 2 units deep would be called: **1x2x2**

 ## Naming Designations
-Names are given based on the the construction of the pod, these are abreviated to two letter identifiers for convenience.
+Names are given based on the the construction of the pod, these are abbreviated to two letter identifiers for convenience.
 An example of the naming is below:

 -BX - Box
 -DR - Drawer